guedesfelipe/pls-cli/docs/help.md

 By doing it, you will receive notifications (in your email) whenever there's a new release (a new version) of **PLS-CLI** with bug fixes and new features.

-## 🆘 Help others with issues in GitHub

-You can see existing issues and try and help others, most of the times they are questions that you might already know the answer for. 🤓

 ## 🔭 Watch the GitHub repository

 You can "watch" **PLS-CLI** in GitHub (clicking the "watch" button at the top right):